 6.24.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.24 exists in part in Python.
+The vulnerability as described in ISO/IEC 24772-1 6.24 exists in part in Python.
 Operands are evaluated left-to-right in Python and hence the evaluation order is deterministic, but the vulnerabilities associated with short-circuit operators exist in Python.
 Additional vulnerabilities arise from Python semantics of loops that alter data structures.

 Some of Python’s data structures such as lists, dictionaries and sets, are mutable.
 Attempting to delete items from one of these data structures, from within a loop, will result in undesirable side-effects.
-The example below shows that using the loop index to delete items in the numbers list results in an indexing error since the loop index “i” is based on the full length of the original list.
+The example below shows that using the loop index to delete items in the numbers list results in an indexing error since the loop index i is based on the full length of the original list.

 def odd(x): return bool(x % 2) numbers = [n for n in range(10)] for i in range(len(numbers)): if odd(numbers[i]): # Deleting list items while looping results in error del numbers[i] #=> IndexError: list index out of range